Wintellect/MSLearn/Introduction to Git/includes/4-fix-simple-mistakes.md

 ## Revert a commit

-Now let's make things more complicated still.
+Now let's make things more complicated.
 Suppose you accidentally overwrite one file with another, or make a change to a file that turns out to be a big mistake.
 You want to revert to the previous version of the file, but you had already committed the changes.
 This means that a simple `git checkout` won't do the trick.

 One solution to this problem is to revert the previous commit.